deckarep/blade/README.md

 ### Tutorial

+In this tutorial, we're going to simulate creating a very basic command that we want to run on a infrastructure named: `infra-a`.
+But, Bladerunner doesn't care how you organize your folder hierarchy, you should model your folder hierachy based on the command hierarchy that you makes sense to you and your organization.

 In the `recipes/infra-a/` folder create this file and name it: `hostname.blade.toml`.
 This file has a single command that will be run on a single host.

 ```toml